 Carlile Patchen & Murphy LLP offers efficient, aggressive, and creative counsel to public entities.
 We make a determined effort to anticipate problems, rather than merely responding to them.

 Because of our expertise, we have been appointed as contracted City Attorneys, special counsel, and special investigators on sensitive matters that require discretion and neutrality.
 We also work with public universities on matters ranging from employment law advice to complicated real estate transactions, bond financing for public structures, public-records issues, and complex litigation.

-Our attorneys are experienced in helping governmental issuers structure public finance transactions for infrastructure, essential services and economic development, and in meeting the regulatory requirements for such transactions.
+Our attorneys are experienced in helping governmental issuers structure public finance transactions for infrastructure, essential services, and economic development, and in meeting the regulatory requirements for such transactions.
 We are recognized for creative approaches in developing financing solutions for emerging technologies, such as solar energy and the recycling of waste products.
-We have served in all capacities related to public finance transactions including bond counsel, underwriters’ counsel and special issuer’s counsel, and are recognized in the Bond Buyer’s Municipal Marketplace® directory.
+We have served in all capacities related to public finance transactions including bond counsel, underwriters’ counsel, and special issuer’s counsel.